 Megabus is paying attention to the amount of luggage that riders are bringing.
 I witnessed ticket-holding riders who were turned away because of excess baggage.
 One young lady who said that she bought an extra ticket stood in the parking lot with what looked like several very large bags and carry-ons.

 Drivers were weighing luggage when my daughter headed to college after break.
 Riders can take a carry-on and a standard size suitcase that weighs fifty pounds or less.
 Anything beyond that and riders can be refused.
-Please take heed as Megabus tightens luggage restrictions.
-The bus line really isn't kidding.
+Megabus will weigh bags so watch your weight limit.

 Greyhound restrictions on luggage is not as tight.
 Bolt Bus allows one suitcase and two carry-on bags.
 They also do not have the double deck buses that passengers seem to like.

 Be smart.
-Check the luggage restrictions for Megbus or any other bus line before you leave home.
-Leave anything behind that exceeds the limits.
-No one wants to toss belongings or be left standing in a parking lot.
+Check the luggage restrictions for any bus line before you leave home.
+Stay within the requirements by leaving anything behind that you don't need.
+Remember, there are stores in the city where you are visiting.
+It's better to buy a few things on the trip than to be left in a parking lot.

 Click this link to read about my overnight Megabus ride that went a little more smoothly.